sinanatra/NestedDataTypes/readme.md

-# Nested Data type module for Omeka S
+# Nested Data Type module for Omeka S

 This module allows the user to choose a specific resource class as datatype while editing resource templates.
 Additionally, when editing an item, the user can select inner properties for the chosen class.